-- 3. Lift out the coupled wheel sets.
+- 1. Invert the loco having disconnected the engine/tender electrical socket and plug.
+We use a foam cradle the Peco loco service cradle being ideal. - 2.
+Undo the screws holding the keeper plate, it will lift away from the rear and unthread at the front round the sand pipes.
+This exposes the wheel sets and bearings. - 3.
+Lift out the coupled wheel sets.
 Undo the crankpin screws, recover the coupling rods and store safely.
 The crankpin screws can go into the spares box; we have no further use for these! - 4.
-Remove the wheels from the axle by either twisting the wheels off by hand, or punching the axle through the wheels, then recover the gear by holding the axle vertically on a firm surface and pushing the gear straight down with your thumbs DO NOT TWIST the gear as it is held on a splined surface and twisting may well damage the bore of the gear. - 5.
-Take one of the replacement Gibson axles, and place into the inverted chassis centre axle slot above the drive gears.
+The connecting rods can be removed by sliding out the cross heads from the slide bars, and placing to one side along with the coupling rods. - 5.
+Remove the wheels from the axles by either twisting the wheels off by hand, or punching the axle through the wheels, then recover the gear by holding the axle vertically on a firm surface and pushing the gear straight down with your thumbs DO NOT TWIST the gear as it is held on a splined surface and twisting may well damage the bore of the gear. - 6.
+Take one of the replacement Gibson axles, which need shortening to 22mm, and place into the inverted chassis centre axle slot above the drive gears.
 Measure each side to ensure you have it centralised, and mark with a pen (we used a permanent marker) directly above the gear in the chassis that the axle gear meshes with.